Establishing a Secure Perimeter

 |0

-This work, Establishing a Secure Perimeter [Image 5 of 5], by SGT Cody Nelson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Establishing a Secure Perimeter, by SGT Cody Nelson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.